38 more Covid cases in 24 hours

 This year, seven deaths have been recorded, with a total of 29,484 fatalities, according to DGHS.

-DGHS emphasized the need for precaution, advising the public, particularly those at high risk, to receive a fourth vaccine dose.
+DGHS emphasised the need for precaution, advising the public, particularly those at high risk, to receive a fourth vaccine dose.

 Comments